 R&R: Employees who are on rest and recuperation travel (R&R) at the time a lapse occurs may complete their R&R and return to post when scheduled.
-Employees who work for entities operating in Chapter 1 will be paid as usual.
-Those who work for entities operating in Chapter 2 will be placed on furlough.
+Employees who work for entities operating in accordance with Section C Chapter 1 will be paid as usual.
+Those who work for entities operating in accordance with Section C Chapter 2 will be placed on furlough.
 If their positions are excepted, they should return to work upon returning to post.
-Posts may also direct them to return sooner for the needs of the service if no one else is available to perform the excepted function in their absence.
-If their positions are non-excepted, they should remain on furlough upon returning to post.
-Employees who return to post earlier than scheduled to perform excepted work will not be eligible for an additional R&R to replace the shortened trip.
+Posts may also direct the employee to return sooner for the needs of the service if no one else is available to perform the excepted function in the employee's absence.
+If the employees who return to post earlier than scheduled to perform excepted work will not be eligible for an additional R&R to replace the shortened trip.
 Recognizing the unique nature of our overseas workforce, employees in furlough status who have approved R&R but have not yet left may travel if funding had already been obligated prior to the lapse.
-They will remain on furlough status during the R&R. Should the employee occupy an excepted position and Post leadership believes no other employee could temporarily fill the excepted position, the R&R would be cancelled, but may be rescheduled for a later date.
+They will remain on furlough status during the R&R. Should the employee occupy an excepted position and post leadership believes no other employee could temporarily fill the excepted position, the R&R would be cancelled, but may be rescheduled for a later date.